 - How fast is this data growing?
-Is this data growing with very fast pace?
+Is this data growing at a very fast pace?

-- What will be the size of data after few months or years from now?
+- What will be the size of data after a few months or years from now?

 Several companies have grown the data over years not days or months.
 In case your data growth is not really fast enough, I would suggest considering options of Archiving and Purging (described later in this article) instead of direct jumping on to creating a Hadoop cluster.

-At times the overall data may not be at the scale of terabytes, however the reporting needs are so complex that it requires big data process.
-Most mathematical calculation would fit in this use case.
-However there can also be complex business reports that can require big data analysis.
+At times the overall data may not be at the scale of terabytes, however, the reporting needs are so complex that it requires big data process.
+The most mathematical calculations would fit in this use case.
+However, there can also be complex business reports that can require big data analysis.
 These use cases are limited however you may be easily able to spot them.

 How To Reduce Your Data

-If you think you really have a large data, you may want to consider some of the below approaches for reducing your data into relatively manageable size.
-Following options have been successfully used in industry for several years.
+If you think you really have a large data, you may want to consider some of the below approaches for reducing your data into a relatively manageable size.
+The following options have been successfully used in the industry for several years.

-This requires a real good understanding of you data, and use cases for your applications.
-Big data processing eCommerce companies keeps order details of 3 months in a live database, however older order information is kept in a separate storage.
+This requires a really good understanding of your data, and use cases for your applications.
+Big data processing eCommerce companies keep order details of 3 months in a live database, however, older order information is kept in separate storage.

 This approach can also be applied to your data warehouse.
-You can keep more recent data in a storage for faster reporting and querying.
-The less frequent used data can be on a different storage device.
+You can keep more recent data in storage for faster reporting and querying.
+The less frequently used data can be on a different storage device.

 Consider Purging Data